01 of 09

 Book Port Adventures the Second Day

-On the first day at sea, the line for booking port adventures can snake down hallway.
+On the first day at sea, the line for booking port adventures can snake down the hallway.
 Avoid the peer pressure to book immediately, and wait until the second day.
 Most excursions are still available, and the line is often empty.
 If you’re worried about an excursion selling out, chat up a bartender and get a professional opinion; many have sailed long enough to know crowd patterns and preferences.Continue to 6 of 9 below.

 06 of 09